-Kristen M. Rogers is an associate attorney at Olson Remcho LLP.
+Kristen M. Rogers is a partner at Olson Remcho LLP.

 Ms. Rogers represents public and private clients in litigation over election law, education funding, public policy, and constitutional issues with a focus on federal litigation.
 Ms. Rogers also advises clients on political and government law matters, including conflict of interest and ethics regulations.
 Her work has focused on counseling clients on ballot measures and referenda, including drafting statewide and local ballot initiatives, and defending such measures in subsequent litigation, as well as redistricting.